 You can also see the city from above at the Promenade Plantée, a linear 4.7 km parkway which was once an elevated railway viaduct leading east from the Bastille, and which houses gardens, small parks, and public art on exhibition.

-Get your copy of Midnight in Paris on Amazon Prime now.
+Plus Get your copy of Midnight in Paris on Amazon Prime now.
 It will totally get you in the mood for Paris.

 Free rollerblading and skateboarding that has become very popular in Paris.

 They close several km of City Blocks for people to merrily roll through the city.